The Whitney is closed in preparation for the opening of our new building downtown in spring 2015.Explore the building

 Archibald Motley (1891—1981) was one of the most important figures associated with the Harlem Renaissance and is best known as both a master colorist and a radical interpreter of urban culture.
 Archibald Motley: Jazz Age Modernist is the first full-scale survey of his paintings in two decades.
 The exhibition will offer an unprecedented opportunity to carefully examine Motley’s dynamic depictions of modern life in his home town, Chicago, as well as in Jazz Age Paris and Mexico.
 Specifically, it will highlight his unique use of both expressionism and social realism and will resituate this underexposed artist within a broader, art historical context.
-The exhibition will be presented in the sky-lit eighth floor galleries of the future Whitney during its inaugural year.
+The exhibition will be presented in the sky-lit eighth floor galleries of the new Whitney during its inaugural year.

 Archibald Motley: Jazz Age Modernist is organized by the Nasher Museum at Duke University and curated by Professor Richard J. Powell.
 The installation at the Whitney Museum will be overseen by Carter E. Foster, Steven and Ann Ames Curator of Drawing.